thenexthub/Codira/docs/StringDesign.rst

    specifies a particular sequence of code points.
 We guarantee that those code points are stored without change in the resulting ``String``.
-The user can explicitly request normalization, and Swift can use a bit to remember whether a given string buffer has been normalized, thus speeding up comparison operations.
+The user can explicitly request normalization, and Codira can use a bit to remember whether a given string buffer has been normalized, thus speeding up comparison operations.

 .. [#elements] Since ``String`` is locale-agnostic_, its elements are